 During spring break, this three-day workshop bridged the traditional craft of woodworking and modern CNC technology.
 Participants learned the basics of CNC routers and how to translate their idea into a cut-ready design on our CNC Shopbot router.
 Each workshop participant was able to take home their own fully assembled wooden stool!

-Interactive Light Organ
+Interactive Light Organ (Lighting of the Quads 2022)

 Project led by Luke Ikard, Jason Charney, Seth Jayawardane, Naina Gupta, and Mac Millan